 On the 75 hectare domain of Riva Bella, you get a variety of options to spend your naturist vacation days (or at least the nights).
 If you came with your own tent or camper, you get the choice of 145 camping pitches of which some are located right on the beach.
 Stepping out of your tent in the morning and feeling the soft sand between your toes is an excellent booster of your mood, that we can assure you.

 If you do love camping but don’t want to bother bringing your own gear, you have the choice between three types of rental tents.
-These will give you the genuine naturist camping experience but with a touch of luxury.
+These will give you a genuine naturist camping experience but with a touch of luxury.
 Who doesn’t like a real bed in a tent, right?

 For even more luxury, there are 100 other rental homes that come in the form of mini-villas and chalets.
 Some, like the Véranda Alba which we occupied during our stay, come with a complimentary sea view.
 These also come with a warning though.
 When seeing the emerald-colored Mediterranean sea the moment when you wake up, you will feel a strong urge for a skinny dip.
 You can’t help it and trust us, it’s not worth fighting it.
 You’ll be nude anyway and the warm summer waters will soon become your perfect wakeup ritual.

 What we loved specifically about Riva Bella is that the camping area is one long stretch near the beach.
-Even if the camping would be completely full, it will never feel crowded.
+Even if the campsite would be completely full, it will never feel crowded.
 Because the camping pitches are not nicely divided in squares, you’ll also get the feel of camping in the wild.
 A perfect combination with the wild landscape of the island.

 What to do at Riva Bella